kyma-project/kyma/resources/application-connector/charts/application-registry/README.md

 - **specRequestTimeout** - A time-out for requests fetching specifications provided by the user.
 It is provided in seconds.
 The default time-out is `5`.
 - **assetstoreRequestTimeout** - A time-out for requests fetching specifications from the Asset Store Service.
 It is provided in seconds.
 The default time-out is `5`.
 - **detailedErrorResponse** - A flag for showing detailed internal error messages in response bodies.
 The default value is `false` and all internal server error messages are shortened to `Internal error`, while all other error messages are shown as usual.
+- **insecureAssetDownload** - A flag for skipping certificate verification for asset download.
+- **insecureSpecDownload** - A flag for skipping certificate verification for API specification download.